ChrisW-priv/PersonalVault/notes/Statistics.md

 ---
-title: Statistics
+categories:
+- null
 date: 2025-02-14
 description: The discipline that concerns the collection, interpretation and presentation of data.
 tags:
 - zettlekasten
-categories:
+title: Statistics
 ---

 ## Intuition